Can the Privacy Commissioner investigate my privacy complaint?

 It's important to remember:

-- Before lodging your complaint with the Commissioner you should first write to the respondent setting out your complaint, so that it has an opportunity to resolve your complaint.
+- Before lodging your complaint with the Commissioner you should first contact to the respondent about your complaint, so that it has an opportunity to resolve your complaint.

-- You should allow the respondent a month to respond to your complaint.
+- You should allow the respondent a reasonable time to respond to your complaint.
+Generally the Commissioner considers a month a reasonable time, however more complex matters may take longer to resolve.

 - If you receive no response from the respondent or it has not resolved your privacy complaint to your satisfaction, you can then lodge your complaint with the Commissioner.